filecoin-station/core/README.md

 ## Files

 Log files are currently used to read `core` state.
+Files are rotated after `10MB`.

 ### Metrics